jaredtritz/jsonsails-readthedocs/source/module_ide/node_tree/horizontal_node.rst

 Horizontal node
 ===============

-The built-in horizontal node is a container node which ensures the contents are arranged horizontal.
+The built-in horizontal node is a container node which ensures its contents are arranged horizontal.

 See also: